Communities and Directions

 A whale waves from the water in Upper Amherst Cove

-Approximately 45 minutes from the Artisan Inn.
+• Distance: 45 minutes from the Artisan Inn

 Geological Wonders